Vaccine Hesitancy: What Public Health Professionals Should Understand

 The Council on Education for Public Health (CEPH) Board of Councilors acted at its September 6, 2019, meeting to accredit the Master of Public Health (MPH) program at Walden University for a five-year term, based on an application for accreditation submitted on February 3, 2018.
 On June 5, 2020, the CEPH Board of Councilors accredited the Doctor of Public Health (DrPH) program at Walden University, after reviewing an accreditation application submitted on April 21, 2020.
 Based on CEPH procedures and the documentation submitted, the effective accreditation date of both of these programs is February 3, 2018.
 CEPH is an independent agency recognized by the U.S. Department of Education to accredit schools of public health and programs of public health.
 CEPH accreditation provides assurance that the program has been evaluated and met accepted public health profession standards in practice, research, and service.
-For a copy of the final self-study document and/or final accreditation report, please contact the dean of the School of Health Sciences ([email protected]).
+For a copy of the final self-study document and/or final accreditation report, please contact the dean of the College of Health Sciences and Public Policy ([email protected]).

 The National Board of Public Health Examiners (NBPHE) offers the Certified in Public Health (CPH) credential as a voluntary core credential for public health professionals.
 Individuals who have a bachelor’s degree and at least five subsequent years of public health work experience will be eligible to take the CPH exam.
 However, for individuals without these qualifications, a candidate must be a graduate of a school or program of public health accredited by the Council on Education for Public Health (CEPH).
 Walden’s MPH program’s initial CEPH accreditation date was recorded as February 3, 2018.